gravitee-io/gravitee-api-management/docs/management-api-documentation.md

 (+) button let you create a new documentation page.

 Another possibility is to add a whole directory.
-Click on the wheel at the top of the screen and import a directory.
+Click on the link at the top of the screen and import a directory.
 If this directory contains a gravitee descriptor (a file named `.gravitee.json`) we will add the content according to the descriptor.

 Here is a descriptor sample :